loglob/grimoire/README.md

 The compiler permits the escape sequence `\< ... \>` for inserting literal HTML code.
 Such a sequence may not span over multiple lines, and is copied verbatim, without checking for syntactical correctness.

-### overleaf `[<overleaf.json>]`
-Processes files from an overleaf server.
-Within the project, every file marked with `%% grimoire include`, followed by a book ID, within the first 10 lines, is included and parsed as above.

-### copy `[<copy.json ...>]`
-Directly copy spells from the given database files.
-Expected to be in the same json format that the scraper outputs.

-### dnd-wiki
-Processes all spells found on the [dnd-wiki](http://http://dnd5e.wikidot.com/).

-## Configuration
-Configuration is given by multiple json files in these formats:

-### books.json
-Gives the recognized source books.
-Consists of a list of objects with these fields:
-- **fullName**: The full name of the book to display to users
-- **shorthand**: The *unique* ID used internally to identify the book.
-- **alts**: Optional list of other names for the book.
-Used when scraping from the dnd wiki

-### latex.json
-An objects with the fields
-- **spellAnchor** a string that always precedes a spell definition.
-Matched before macro expansion.
-- **upcastAnchor** a string that is always between a spell description and upcast description.
-- **environments** a string -> string dictionary that maps LaTeX environments onto HTML tags, `itemize` or `tabular`.
-- **images** a string -> string dictionary that maps images (either full paths or just filenames) used with `\includegraphics` onto TeX code that should be inserted where they are included instead.

-### overleaf.json
-An object with the fields
-- **projectID** the overleaf project ID to scrape
-- **password** the overleaf web API password (see [olspy documentation](https://github.com/loglob/olspy) for more details)
-- **host** optional hostname for the overleaf instance.
-	If omitted, attempt to connect to a local docker instance.
-- **latex** a `latex.json` as described above.

 # Website
 To compile the frontend, run `tsc` in the `website` directory.